...

 Motivational interviewing is widely used for substance use disorders.
 It helps people explore their ambivalence about change and develop intrinsic motivation to overcome substance abuse.

 By using open-ended questions and reflective listening, therapists guide clients to identify their own reasons for change.
 This approach is especially beneficial for those who may be resistant to traditional confrontational methods.
-Motivational interviewing has been shown to increase treatment engagement, reduce substance use, and improve long-term outcomes in addiction recovery.
+Motivation-Driven Counseling has been shown to help people engage in treatment.
+It can reduce substance use and improve long-term results in addiction recovery.

 Motivational Interviewing for Anxiety and Depression